Hildebrand Law, P.C. mobile logo

 Sonja presented an affidavit from another expert saying it was not forged, but David’s actual signature.
 The divorce court declined to hold a hearing, basically disbelieving David’s position.
 However, the Court of Appeals said that when there is a dispute of material fact, the court should hold a hearing before making its decision.
 For that reason, it remanded the case to the lower court.

 If you need information about the effect of failing to sign a verification of a divorce form in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.